aparna-k/blog-content/content/posts/PCA.md

 Let **V** be the *p×k* matrix of some **K** eigenvectors that we want to use; these would most often be the **K** eigenvectors with the largest eigenvalues.
 Then the *n×k* matrix of PCA projections ("scores" will be simply given by **Z=XV**.

+The reconstruction of the original data from Z is given by

+X̂raw = ZVT + μ

 ## Advice for applying PCA